bazelbuild/starlark/spec.md

-If `s` and `t` are sets, `s.symmetric_difference_update(t)` is equivalent to `s ^= t`; however, note that the `^=` augmented assignment requires both sides to be sets, while the `symmetric_difference_update` method takes an arbitrary iterable sequence.
+If `s` and `t` are sets, `s.symmetric_difference_update(t)` is equivalent to `s ^= t`; however, note that the `^=` augmented assignment requires both sides to be sets, while the `symmetric_difference_update` method accepts an arbitrary iterable sequence.

 `symmetric_difference_update` fails if the set `S` is frozen or has active